Azure/AKS-Construction/docs/ContributingWizard.md

 3. As a boolean, the most suitable control is a checkbox, of which there are many samples in the codebase.

-4. `addonsTab.js` Customising the code with the correct description, parameter name and adding a messagebox to provide further context.
+4. `addonsTab.js` Customising the code with the correct description, parameter name and adding a message-bar to provide further context.

 ```javascript
 <Separator className="notopmargin" />